Lists by clevecheng

 The most stunning lighting I've seen at the movies.

 my favorite movies set in and shot (on location) in L.A.

 I am an American, born and raised only a few miles from Hollywood, and the only language I am conversant in is English.
 So it should not come as a surprise that the vast majority of my favorite movies are in English.

-Only about one in seven movies I've seen are primarily in a language other than English - including silents.
+Less than one in six movies I've seen are primarily in a language other than English - including silents.
 Still, I've seen over three thousand feature films, so there are plenty of good ones among those 500+ foreign-tongued ones.
 And my favorite movie of all is in French.
-(Can you guess which one?)

 Here I've grouped the top 100 by language, country, and director.
 Animated films excluded just for simplicity.
 I'm sure I've only scratched the surface of non-English-language cinema, so this will be a work in progress as I discover new movies and rewatch old ones.